Viroporin: Translational insertion into the ER membrane

+Interactions between transmembrane helices

+The second and most crucial aspect of the oligomerization process is transmembrane helix-helix interactions.
+Because viroporins need to associate with other monomers to form their functional pores, issues with oligomerization likely result in loss of function and impact viral persistence.
+Van der Waals forces (hydrophobic interactions) are the primary driving force behind the helix formation and packing within the membrane.
+Small, nonpolar amino acids such as glycine and alanine amino acids help the helices tightly associate with each other, as their presence does not provide much steric hindrance.
+However, evidence of low glycine content in viroporin transmembrane domain suggests that these non-bulky amino acids are not present to facilitate packing of individual helices and are likely specific to helix-helix interactions.
+As seen with many mechanisms between Class I and II viroporins, there are differences with general structure and topology as well as translation mechanisms, and these differences ultimately drive the interactions between viroporin monomers; high levels of variation with interactions are seen for each viroporin type, solidifying the notion that protein-protein interactions are highly specified in nature, especially in viral proteins.

 Function

 Essentiality

 Most viroporins are not essential, but their absence significantly reduces the efficiency of viral propagation.
 There is significant variation in the consequences of viroporin depletion: while hepatitis C virus is incapable of propagation without its p7 protein viroporin, influenza A virus and HIV-1 see decreases in in vitro viral titer of 10- to 100-fold in the absence of their respective viroporins, but remain capable of propagation.
 In most cases absence of viroporin in the viral genome can be rescued by the presence of viroporin in trans, and sometimes viral replication can be partially rescued in the presence of another virus' viroporin.

 Membrane permeabilization

 The most well-studied and well-established function of viroporins is the permeabilization of the cell membrane to ions and small solutes.
 Before viroporins themselves were understood as a class, it was well known that many viruses induce membrane permeabilization in infected cells; viroporins are at least partially responsible for this effect, particularly when it occurs late in the viral replication cycle.
 Viroporins expressed transgenically, in the absence of their virus of origin, induce the same effect, a feature that has facilitated viroporin discovery.